electricbookworks/electric-book-gui/README.md

         - token:
         - name:

+## Running the app

 Start the local electricbook server:

     bin/electricbook -logtostderr web

 You should then have the UI running on http://localhost:16101/

-If you're going to make changes to the SCSS or JS in the `src` directory, also run gulp to watch for the changes:
+If you're going to make changes to the SCSS or JS in the `src` directory, install [dtemplate](https://github.com/craigmj/dtemplate), then run `npm install` to install the rest of the dependencies.
+Run gulp to watch for the changes:

     gulp watch

-You'll need to run `npm install` first.

 # ebw CLI tool